 Sulzer shares are freely transferable provided that, when requested by the company to do so, buyers declare that they have purchased and will hold the shares in their own name and for their own account.
-Nominees shall only be entered in the share register with the right to vote if they meet the following conditions: the nominee is subject to the supervision of a recognized banking and financial market regulator; the nominee has entered into a written agreement with the Board of Directors concerning its status; the share capital held by the nominee does not exceed 3% of the registered share capital entered in the commercial register; and the names, addresses, and number of shares of those individuals for whose accounts the nominee holds at least 0.5% of the share capital have been disclosed.
-The Board of Directors is also entitled, beyond these limits, to enter shares of nominees with voting rights in the share register if the above-mentioned conditions are not met (see also paragraph 6a of the Articles of Association at www.sulzer.com/governance).
-On December 31, 2020, eight nominees holding a total of 1'434'699 shares (4.19% of total shares) had entered into agreements concerning their status.
-No exceptions have been granted.
-All of those shares have been entered in the share register with voting rights.
-There are no transfer restrictions and no privileges under the Articles of Association.
-A removal or amendment of the transfer restriction requires a shareholders' resolution with a majority of at least two-thirds of the votes represented.
+Nominees shall only be entered in the share register with the right to vote if they meet the following conditions: the nominee is subject to the supervision of a recognized banking and financial market regulator; the nominee has entered into a written agreement with the Board of Directors concerning its status; the share capital held by the nominee does not exceed 3% of the registered share capital entered in the commercial register; and the names, addresses and number of shares of those individuals for whose accounts the nominee holds at least 0.5% of the share capital have been disclosed.
+The Board of Directors is also entitled, beyond these limits, to enter shares of nominees with voting rights in the share register if the above-mentioned conditions are not met (see also § 6a of the Articles of Association at www.sulzer.com/governance).
+On December 31, 2021, ten nominees holding a total of 1'544'049 shares (4.51% of total shares) had entered into agreements concerning their status.
+No exceptions were granted.
+All of those shares were entered in the share register with voting rights.
+Other than these restrictions on nominee voting, there are no transfer restrictions and no privileges under the Articles of Association.
+A removal or amendment of the nominee voting restrictions requires a shareholders' resolution with a majority of at least two-thirds of the votes represented.